AdityaRaj00/News-Content-Management-System/README.md

 This project is intended for educational and personal development purposes.
 Web scraping should be performed responsibly and in compliance with each website’s Terms of Service.

-📜 License
-This project is licensed under the MIT License — feel free to use and modify it as needed.